 Assuming you used docker-compose, as in the previous example, to stop the containers use docker-compose stop.
-Alternatively, use docker-compose down to stop and remove containers, along with the related networks, images, and volumes.
+Alternatively, use docker-compose down --rmi all --volumes to stop and remove containers, along with the related networks, images, and volumes.

 Upgrading ownCloud on Docker